With Color Change Tip for Added Reassurance

 Even if faint this still denotes a pregnant result.

 For your result to be ‘Not Pregnant’ there must be a blue line in the control window and a ‘-’ symbol in the result window within 10 minutes of performing the test.
-If your result is ‘Not Pregnant’ and pregnancy is still suspected, refer to question 9.
+If you are still unsure of your result, you should wait at least 3 days before testing again, taking care to follow the instructions.

-My Reassurance Pregnancy Test says I’m pregnant.
+My Clearblue® Reassurance Pregnancy Test says I’m pregnant.
 What should I do?

 If your test says you are pregnant (positive) you should see your doctor who can advise you on what steps you should take next.

-My Reassurance Pregnancy Test says I’m not pregnant.
+My Clearblue® Reassurance Pregnancy Test says I’m not pregnant.
 What should I do?

 - Pregnyl® is a registered trademark of ORGANON USA.
 Inc.